Are the best garden tools in your tool shed? They should be!

 Forget cheap plastic watering cans that crack and leak when left outside after a year or two.
 A sturdy galvanized metal watering can will last much longer, and it looks better, too.
 That’s why we think a quality watering can deserves a spot in our Best Garden Tools list.

 The Large Galvanized Watering Can is a throwback to heirloom gardens and the classic tools that were used to tend them.
 It’s made of heavy-gauge steel, which is dipped in zinc to seal the seams, protect against rust and give it a nice galvanized finish.
-In addition, the spout and handle are securely welded and sealed.
+You’ll love the welded and sealed spout and handle.
+Tough as nails!
 Leaks will not be a problem with this watering can, not even after a decade of use.

 The Large Galvanized Watering Can really is large, able to hold up to 2.5 gallons of water.
 Practical and long-lasting, it’s a timeless piece in any garden.
 Check Price and Availability.